Introduction

 A tuned bike and adapted equipment

-It's all about having a well-maintained bike, adjusted to your size, and being well-equipped yourself.
+It's all about having a well-maintained bike, adjusted to your size, and being well-equipped, whatever the weather.
 In case of rain, the mudguard is an important element.
 As for the cyclist, he or she will adopt rain gear that guarantees waterproofness: rain cape, waterproof pants, gaiters.
 As for driving, you'll need to be extra vigilant, reduce your speed and anticipate by avoiding sudden braking and slippery road surfaces (leaves, etc.).
 Finally, for those who like new technologies, smartphone applications such as Rain Today or Alerte Pluie are available to help forecast precipitation.
-In winter, we advise you to fight the cold by wearing different layers of clothing, good gloves, possibly handlebar sleeves, and to remain visible (as in rainy weather or at night).
+In winter, we advise you to fight the cold by wearing different thicknesses of clothing, good gloves, possibly handlebar sleeves, and to remain visible (as in rainy weather or at night).
 In summer, protect yourself from the heat and UV rays (sun protection and clothing), and choose shady routes.

 Evaluate your travel time